GIS 101: 10 Benefits of Geographic Information Systems

 #1.
 Effective Planning

 Geospatial data is critical.
-GIS allows local authorities and developers to make better decisions on building projects and conserving land-based upon elevation, water drainage, and natural resources within an area.
+GIS allows local authorities and developers to make better decisions on building projects and conserving land based on elevation, water drainage, and natural resources within an area.
 The planning of roads and other types of transportation also benefit greatly from GIS data, especially when adding them to existing communities or expanding areas.

 #2.
 Efficient Design